TomerBurman/Tondo_homework/README.txt

 pip install beautifulsoup4
 pip install Pillow

+inputs for the GUI are entered like so :
+Other movies: movie titles with comma seperating between movie names
+Genres: pick a genre or multiple genres you like
+Actors: enter names of actors, seperated with comma
+Directors: enter names of directors, seperated with comma

+Click search, it should display a list of movies  that are descending by rank of scores of how much they fit you users preference, you can click more details for more details on each movie.

 Functions description:
 fetch_image(url) - receives url of an image, sends a get request to scrape it, compresses the photo to 100 in width and 150 in height and returns ImageTk object